 Summary Information output Syntax PRINT i or PRINT i; Parameter i = information, for example, variables, text, CHR (n) separated by commas.
 The CHR command returns the ASCII characters corresponding to a certain number.
 Description Calculation results, variables contents and text information can be displayed on the connected PC via the RS485 communication interface by use of the PRINT command, if the APOSS software is open and the connection active.
 To obtain multiple data with a single PRINT command, the individual elements must be separated with a comma (,).
 Text information must be given in quotation marks (").
 A line feed is normally created following each PRINT instruction.
 This automatic line feed can be suppressed with a semi-colon (;) after the last output element.
-Command Group I/O Cross Index INKEY Syntax Example PRINT "Information is important !" / print text information / PRINT "Information is important !"; / print information without line feed / variable = 10 PRINT variable / print contents of variables / PRINT APOS / print returned value function / PRINT "Variable", variable, "Pos.:", APOS / print mixed information / Program Sample Uses - see all Program Samples.
+Command Group I/O Cross Index INKEY Syntax Example PRINT "Information is important!" / print text information / PRINT "Information is important!"; / print information without line feed / variable = 10 PRINT variable / print contents of variables / PRINT APOS / print returned value function / PRINT "Variable", variable,"Pos.:",APOS / print mixed information / Program Sample Uses - see all Program Samples.

-D PRINT DEV
+□ PRINT DEV

 Summary Stops information output

 Syntax PRINT DEV nn printlist

 Parameter nn = number for the device 0 = Standard output -1 = no output after that line

 printlist = normal argument for a print command

 Description PRINT DEV can be used to disable all prints in a program without commenting them out one by one.

-5 The instruction (-1) defines the standard device new and is immediately effective for all PRINT commands, that do not hold a DEV.

 Command Group I/O

 Cross Index PRINT, INKEY

 Syntax Example PRINT DEV -1 "start"

-D PULSACC
+□ PULSACC

 Summary Set acceleration for the virtual master.
-Syntax l .
-NB!: 2 Changes in the acceleration in PULSACC are only valid after the next PULSVEL Sec. command.
-Parameter a = acceleration in Hz/s Description With PULSACC it is possible to set the acceleration/deceleration for the virtual master (encoder output).
+Syntax PULSACC a 60 NB!: Changes in the acceleration in PULSACC are only valid after the next PULSVEL command.
+Parameter a = acceleration in Hz/sec

+Description With PULSACC it is possible to set the acceleration/deceleration for the virtual master (encoder output).

 The virtual master signal simulates an encoder signal.
-To calculate the pulse acceleration PULSACC the parameter Encoder Resolution , the master velocity and the ramp times must be taken into consideration.
+To calculate the pulse acceleration PULSACC the parameters Encoder Resolution, master velocity and the ramp times must be taken into consideration.

 The signals generated are evaluated simultaneously as master input so that MAPOS, MIPOS, etc. function as they would in an external master.

-PULSACC = 0 is the condition for switching off the virtual master mode, provided it is followed by a PULSVEL command.
-Command Group SYN Cross Index Example The virtual master signal should correspond to an encoder signal of 1024 counts/revolution.
-The maximum speed of 25 encoder revolutions/s should be achieved in 1 s. $PULSACC = \frac{\Delta \text{ pulse velocity (PULSVEL) [Hz]}}{\Delta t [s]}$ $=\frac{25 \text{ counts/s} 1024 \text{ counts/revolution}}{1 \text{ s}}$ = 25600 counts/s 2 = 25600 Hz/s
+PULSACC = 0 is the condition for switching off the virtual master mode, provided it is followed by a PULSVEL command..

+Command Group SYN Cross Index PULSVEL

+Example The virtual master signal should correspond to an encoder signal of 1024 counts/revolution.
+The maximum speed of 25 encoder revolutions/s should be achieved in 1 s.

+$PULSACC = \frac{\Delta \text{ pulse velocity (PULSVEL) [Hz]}}{\Delta \text{ t [s]}}$

+$= \frac{25 \ counts/s 1024 \ counts/revolution}{1 \ s}$

+= 25600 counts/s = 25600 Hz/s

+□ PULSVEL

 Summary Set the velocity for the virtual master.
 Syntax PULSVEL v Parameter v = velocity in pulses per second (Hz) Description With PULSVEL it is possible to set the velocity for the virtual master (encoder output).
 The virtual master signal simulates an encoder signal.
 To calculate the pulse velocity the parameters Encoder resolution and master velocity must be taken into consideration.
-Command Group SYN Cross Index PULSACC Example The virtual master signal should correspond to an encoder signal of 2048 counts /revolution within an encoder speed of 50 revolutions/s.
-PULSVEL = encoder counts per turn $\frac{turns}{s}$ = 2048 50 Hz = 102400 Hz
+Command Group SYN Cross Index PULSACC Example The virtual master signal should correspond to an encoder signal of 2048 counts /revolution within an encoder speed of 50 revolutions/sec.
+PULSVEL = encoder counts per turn $\frac{\text{turns}}{\text{s}}$

+= 2048 50 Hz = 102400 Hz